imubarek/TabulationHashing/README.md

 9. Under "Installation Options" have "Install Cable Drivers" checked
 10. You can use the default options on the following screen for the location of the installed software
 11. Click "Install"
 12. To launch Vivado after installation, there should have been a desktop shortcut called "Vivado 2020.2" downloaded that you can open (not "Vivado HLS", this is something different).
-If you do not see a desktop shortcut to Vivado, you can navigate to the install location (usually C:\Xilinx\Vivado\2020.2), then go into bin, and double-click vivado.bat.
+If you do not see a desktop shortcut to Vivado, you can navigate to the install location (usually C:\Xilinx\Vivado\2020.2), then go into bin, and double-click vivado.bat

 **Using Verilog in Vivado to Replicate Experiment**